axlemn/plot-.xyz/README.md

 Description
 ===========

-plot.xyz is a processing tool which converts a .xyz file directly into chi(k) and chi(r) plots via feff, Ifeffit, and matplotlib.
-The watch\_for\_xyz command takes a directory name and quickly displays the chi(r) and chi(k) data of any .xyz files modified or added to the directory while it is running.
-This allows a user to work in a program which creates .xyz files, such as Avagadro, and immediately see plots of chi(r) and chi(k) data, which can be used to refine .xyz files in further modelling.
+plot.xyz is an EXAFS processing tool which takes in an .xyz file and displays its chi(k) and chi(r) data in matplotlib.

+There are two different commands.
+The watch\_for\_xyz command will display the chi(r) and chi(k) data of any .xyz files modified or added to a specified directory while it is running.
+This allows users to use a program such as Avagadro to edit xyz files and immediately see plots of chi(r) and chi(k) data.
+This allows users to tune .xyz files based on immediately accessible EXAFS data.

-Made to work in \*nix.
+Made to work in Unix.
+It should also work in Windows, but has only been tested in Linux.

 How it Works
 =============
-When a .xyz file is changed in a monitored directory, the .xyz file is given to the function update\_file.
+When a .xyz file is changed in a monitored directory, the watch\_for\_xyz script passes the filename is given to the function update\_file.

-A input file to feff requires designation of a center, absorbing atom, so the .xyz file is converted into #ofTaAtoms feff.inp files, each in their own directory.
-Ifeffit generates more reliable chi(k) plots than does feff, but does not calculate path files.
-Feff is used to update path files.
+An input file to feff requires designation of a center, absorbing atom, and at most 500 atoms, so the .xyz file is then converted into #ofTaAtoms feff.inp files, each in their own subdirectory.
+Ifeffit provides more options for chi(k) plots than feff does, but since it does not calculate path files, feff is used to calculate paths instead the feff defaults are used.

+Finally, the data from Ifeffit is processed and displayed via matplotlib.

 As a Diagram
 -------